sergiodionisioau/OpenManus/README.md

 ### Inspiration
 OpenManus is inspired by:
+- The langmanus project (GitHub).
 - The official Manus project (manus.im).
 - The open-Manus community effort (GitHub).
 - GAIA benchmark for general AI assistants (arXiv).

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the UNLICENSE.
 See `LICENSE` for details.

 ### Contact
 For questions or collaboration, reach out via GitHub Issues or email [henryalps@gmail.com](mailto:henryalps@gmail.com).